YoTi1412/RSA-Factoring-Challenge-rust_version/README.md

 * tests/rsa-* - files with a number, and other with a list of numbers

 ### Environment
-* Language: rust programming language <3
+* Language: rust programming language :heart:
 * OS: macOS Monterey 12.6.6 | Ubuntu 20.04 LTS

 ### Usage